 The answer: as many as you can.
 Identifying those keywords, finding the best ones to target, and understanding how to target them is all quite complex.
 Then you need to consider that everything needs a local/place-based keyword, but keywords can’t be over-optimized, and you can see how it’s tricky to do.

-That’s why we offer our services in keyword targeting, content generation, and local SEO as part of our LocalSEO product.
+That’s why we offer our services to target keywords, content generation, and local SEO as part of our LocalSEO product.
 You need experts who know how to find the right keywords, target them, track their performance, and adjust.
 We are those experts.
 Contact us today if you need to build up your local web presence.

 If you have any questions or concerns regarding target keywords for local SEO, please feel free to leave a comment down below.
 It can be a bit of a tricky topic to navigate if you’re a beginner in SEO, so we would love to be able to assist you however we can.